 RRHI constantly strives to foster inclusive spaces where anyone can prosper regardless of gender.
-At present, Robinsons Retail's employee base is composed of 70% women, with female employees fulfilling leadership roles across all levels of management, including the Chief Financial Officer, Corporate Secretary, Head of Corporate Planning, Investor Relations and Sustainability; and six out 11 of our Business Unit Heads.
+At present, Robinsons Retail's employee base is composed of 70% women, with female employees fulfilling leadership roles across all levels of management, including the Chief Financial Officer, Corporate Secretary, Vice President for Corporate Planning, Investor Relations, and Sustainability; and six (6) out of 11 Business Unit Heads.